 Cultural Things to Do in Kyoto

-24) Watch the Geisha Spring Dances
+24) Watch the Geisha Spring or Autumn Dances

 Geisha (or geiko) are one of the most fascinating aspects of Kyoto.
 These professional entertainers are highly skilled in traditional Japanese arts and wear elaborate outfits that belong to another time.